johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-27-how-we-fixed-my-seo/index.md

 #### 1. Remove or `noindex` unnecessary pages

 I wanted to remove or `noindex` the pagination and tags pages to provide a clear signal to search engines about which pages were the most important.
-I couldn't remove the pages without breaking the navigation on my site, so I chose insteas to `noindex` them.
+I couldn't remove the pages without breaking the navigation on my site, so I chose instead to `noindex` them.
 My site is hosted on [Azure Static Web Apps](../2023-02-01-migrating-from-github-pages-to-azure-static-web-apps/index.md) and so I was able to achieve this fairly easily by adding the following to my `staticwebapp.config.json` file:

 ```json title="staticwebapp.config.json"
 {